Teacher Retirement System of Texas Sells 91,301 Shares of Cloudflare, Inc. (NYSE:NET)

-Teacher Retirement System of Texas reduced its stake in Cloudflare, Inc. (NYSE:NET – Get Rating) by 63.4% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 52,814 shares of the company’s stock after selling 91,301 shares during the quarter.
-Teacher Retirement System of Texas’ holdings in Cloudflare were worth $6,322,000 as of its most recent SEC filing.
+Teacher Retirement System of Texas cut its holdings in Cloudflare, Inc. (NYSE:NET – Get Rating) by 63.4% during the 1st quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 52,814 shares of the company’s stock after selling 91,301 shares during the period.
+Teacher Retirement System of Texas’ holdings in Cloudflare were worth $6,322,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-Riverview Trust Co acquired a new stake in shares of Cloudflare during the first quarter worth $29,000.
-Private Capital Group LLC lifted its holdings in Cloudflare by 109.2% during the 1st quarter.
-Private Capital Group LLC now owns 251 shares of the company’s stock worth $30,000 after buying an additional 131 shares during the period.
-EverSource Wealth Advisors LLC bought a new position in Cloudflare during the fourth quarter worth $34,000.
-Clearstead Advisors LLC grew its position in shares of Cloudflare by 93.8% during the 1st quarter.
-Clearstead Advisors LLC now owns 310 shares of the company’s stock worth $37,000 after buying an additional 150 shares during the period.
-Finally, Rise Advisors LLC bought a new position in Cloudflare in the fourth quarter worth approximately $42,000.
-69.96% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Yousif Capital Management LLC acquired a new position in Cloudflare in the fourth quarter valued at approximately $482,000.
+CWM LLC purchased a new position in Cloudflare in the fourth quarter worth $301,000.
+Qube Research & Technologies Ltd boosted its holdings in Cloudflare by 62.6% during the 4th quarter.
+Qube Research & Technologies Ltd now owns 148,802 shares of the company’s stock valued at $19,567,000 after acquiring an additional 57,275 shares during the period.
+Fifth Third Bancorp lifted its holdings in Cloudflare by 1,428.6% in the 4th quarter.
+Fifth Third Bancorp now owns 535 shares of the company’s stock worth $70,000 after buying an additional 500 shares during the period.
+Finally, DekaBank Deutsche Girozentrale increased its stake in shares of Cloudflare by 27.2% in the 4th quarter.
+DekaBank Deutsche Girozentrale now owns 30,001 shares of the company’s stock worth $3,948,000 after acquiring an additional 6,416 shares in the last quarter.
+69.96% of the stock is owned by institutional investors and hedge funds.

 Insider Activity at Cloudflare